 Multilevel/asynchronous checkpointing

 Asynchronous checkpointing is common at scale.
 In this scheme, the GPU is only blocked when copying checkpoint data from GPU memory to host CPU memory.
 The GPU then proceeds with computing while the CPU asynchronously flushes the checkpoint data to nonvolatile storage.
-ByteDance’s MegaScale does this.1
+ByteDance’s MegaScale does this.2

 There may be multiple levels of nonvolatile storage that are used at different intervals to further reduce bandwidth requirements and increase durability of the checkpoints.
-Microsoft’s Nebula framework does this by

 - Synchronously checkpointing to CPU memory